 So how do you successfully grow herbs from seed?

-Jekka's five top tips:
+Jekka's five top tips for growing seeds are:

 - There are several factors that affect the germination of herb seeds but the best tip is to consider the plants native habitat.
 For example, if the plant is from a mountainous region, it will usually require cold temperatures to trigger germination, a sunny-position and free draining soil.